 Second, let other people know how you feel.
 If you are noticing other symptoms of depression, let them know that you’re going through a rough patch.
 Third, implementing a regular practice of meditation can help you learn to identify and recognize your feelings.
 Sometimes all it takes is recognition for feelings to dissipate.

 You don’t have to face your anger alone.
-Promises Behavioral Health has an inpatient depression treatment program that can help you learn to manage your anger.
+Promises Behavioral Health has a depression treatment program that can help you learn to manage your anger.
 Seeking help is not something that can afford to wait, especially when anger has seriously impacted your life.
+Call 844.875.5609 today to learn more.